-The organization through the Carbon Exchange Trade continue to hold several engagement platform in throughout 2016 where intellectuals, organizations and businesses interested in climate change and renewable energy solutions, gather to review knowledge and mechanisms of carbon emission reduction and pricing.
+The organisation through the Carbon Exchange Trade continue to hold several engagement platform in throughout 2020 where intellectuals, organisations and businesses interested in climate change and renewable energy solutions, gather to review knowledge and mechanisms of carbon emission reduction and pricing.
 It has continued to attract professionals and academicians.
 Mr Innocent Azih of the Carbon Exchange Trade organization is the convener of the dialogue.

-OUTCOME: It created and popularized carbon pricing and Carbon Pricing Coalition in Nigerialt has increased awareness on access to carbon rebate funds and mobilized interest of participants on low-carbon projects.
+OUTCOME: It created and popularised carbon pricing and Carbon Pricing Coalition in Nigerialt has increased awareness on access to carbon rebate funds and mobilised interest of participants on low-carbon projects.